ImperialCollegeLondon/pyrealm/CONTRIBUTING.md

 ## Quick Start

 The `pyrealm` package uses the `poetry` tool for package management.
-Getting a simple development environment should involve  installing Python 3.10 or higher and `poetry` and then using the following commands:
+Getting a simple development environment should involve:

+* Installing `python`: `pyrealm` requires `python >3.10` and we currently support versions `python <=3.11`.
+* Installing `poetry`: although the `poetry` tool manages the versions of all the package requirements, the version of `poetry` itself is not managed.
+Developers should all ensure that they install the **same version of poetry** to avoid version incompatibility issues.
+We currently use `poetry 1.8.2`.

 ```sh
 # Download the repository